 In the context of ISO/IEC 27018:

 - “Controllers” control the collection, holding, processing, or use of personal information; they include those who control it on another company’s behalf.

 - “Processors” process information on behalf of controllers; they do not make decisions as to how to use the information or the purposes of the processing.
 In providing its enterprise cloud services, Microsoft—as a vendor to you—is an information processor.

-- You can review the ISO/IEC 27018 certificates from BSI for Azure, Azure Germany, Commercial Support, and Power BI.
+- You can review the ISO/IEC 27018 certificates from BSI for Azure, Azure Germany, Microsoft Professional Services, and Power BI.

 - You can also review ISO/IEC 27001 certificates from BSI upon which ISO/IEC 27018 certification is based for Dynamics 365, Office 365, and Visual Studio Team Services.

 - To review the BSI reports, the independent auditor that validated Microsoft compliance with ISO/IEC 27018, visit the Service Trust Portal.

 Yes.
 If compliance with ISO/IEC 27018 is important for your business and implementations deployed on any of Microsoft in-scope enterprise cloud services, you can use Microsoft’s attestation of compliance with ISO/IEC 27018 in conjunction with Microsoft’s certification for ISO/IEC 27001 in your compliance assessment.

 However, you are responsible for engaging an assessor to evaluate your implementation for compliance, as well as for the controls and processes within your own organization.